 This post was originally written in 2016 and now in 2020, I hate to say that 4 years later, we still have news stories full of injustice.
 Although many of these articles/resources are a few years old, all the concepts are still very pertinent today.

 When we see senseless violence all around us, our reaction often is to bury our heads in the sand & pretend like it doesn’t exist.
-That’s NOT ok, we should do the hard work of educating ourselves and our children about the social justice issues at hand today and how to be a part of the solution.
+We can’t just ignore these stories, we should look at them with our eyes wide open.
+We should ask God to help us see these injustices through His eyes.
+We should be asking ourselves is there something worth educating myself on so we can better understand my brothers and sisters in Christ that live in different countries, have a different skin color, live in a different social or economic bracket than we do.
+In educating myself and genuinely being open to hear other people’s experiences, I find I can better help my children learn about the issues at hand today and how to be a part of the solution.
 It’s hard work because it makes us uncomfortable, but that is what leads to growth!

 *This post contains affiliate links.
 See my disclosure policy for details.

-I’ve read several books over the last few years that have opened my eyes & pushed me on this journey of exploration and learning (see my recommended books on social justice below) But the one that tipped the scales for me, it was called “Just Mercy” by Bryan Stevenson and it rocked my world.
+I’ve read several books over the last few years that have opened my eyes & pushed me on this journey of exploration and learning (see my recommended books below) But the one that tipped the scales for me, was called “Just Mercy” by Bryan Stevenson and it rocked my world.
 I was so compelled to learn more, I went to hear Bryan speak at a local university, he is a true inspiration.
 If you haven’t read this book, I highly encourage you to do so… it is just as the cover reads a story of justice and redemption, but it is also so much more.
-It is an eye opening account of not just the history of social issues in America, but the current state of our country.
+It is an eye opening account of Bryan’s experience as a lawyer who steps in to help those wrongly accused and unfairly sentenced to death.
 UPDATED: There is now a Young Adult version of this book for pre-teens/teens and a movie that is both heartbreaking and inspiring!

-I think too often we think that “America has come a long way in the issues of racism and social justice” but if you take the time to educate yourself on these issues you will see that we still have a LONG way to go.
+I think too often we think that “America has come a long way in dealing with these issues” but if you look deeper, you will that we still have a LONG way to go.

 As mothers, we are raising the next generation and it’s easy to forget how important OUR role is in SHAPING how the next generation views these same issues.

 For me, this looks like educating myself and using that education to shape how I lead in my family, my church and my community.
 Educating myself is shaping my conversations with my children and leading to teaching moments.
-I pray these conversations shape them into people that make a difference and stand up for these social injustices.
+I pray these conversations shape them into people that make a difference and stand up for those who look different than they do when they are treated unfairly.
 I encourage you to educate yourself as well… I’m including a few articles that I’ve come across and I hope to add more as I continue my exploration of learning.
 Start with education, but let’s not end there my friends, let’s step out and make a difference in our homes, in our communities, in our churches and in our world.

 Hear me out, I am not trying to point fingers or add to the problem, my true heart here is for us to think outside of ourselves and see the world through a bigger lens… it’s time to do something, let’s not be silent my friends and this process starts in our homes!